netplusdesign/home-performance-flask-api/README.md

 This is an api to serve home performance history data (electricity and water usage, temperatures) to a frontend like [home-performance-ang-flask](https://github.com/netplusdesign/home-performance-ang-flask).

-This project has been upgraded to Python 3.x and MySql 5.7.
+This project has been upgraded to Python 3.x and MySql 8.

 Database setup scripts at [home-performance-ops](https://github.com/netplusdesign/home-performance-ops).

-A running version of the API is available at: [netplusdesign.com/api/houses](http://netplusdesign.com/api/houses)
+A running version of the API is available at: [netplusdesign.com/homeperformance/api/houses](https://www.netplusdesign.com/homeperformance/api/houses/)

-## Installation -- Dev
+## Installation -- Local Dev

 Make sure database is already setup and populated with test data.